79,19 €

 Scopes

-Guidelines for writing good code
+Guidelines on how to write good code

-Python culture
+The Python culture

 A note on IDEs